abenjamin09/Bellabeat-Capstone-1/fifth_one_down.md

 I have decided to create summary statistics for users 5, 13, and 17 in order to analyze specifics of nightly sleep schedules.
-The users were chosen at random to avoid bias. filter sleep data for user 5
+The users were chosen at random to avoid bias.

-user_5
+filter sleep data for user_5
 ``` r
 sleepday_User5 <- select(filter(sleep_data,Id %in% c("1927972279")), c(Id, SleepDay, TotalSleepRecords, TotalMinutesAsleep, TotalTimeInBed, TotalHoursAsleep))
 ```